 It’s all about accepting that there is a power greater than yourself

 When Charles died, I already had practice relying on my higher power to help me deal with heartbreaking situations.
 Sometimes I relapsed to emotional basketcase.
-Sometimes I got it right and eventually it became habit.
+Sometimes I got it right and eventually, it became habit.

 As a result of developing this skill, I am no less sad or depressed.
 I simply have the toolbox to process my hurt without it pulling me underwater completely.
 It has lessened my suffering.

 Some days I have to let the ache and sadness of the loss of my son by suicide wash over me–grief that has now become part of me.
 I have to ride the waves of grief and let it drop me off when it’s done.
 While I thought I had control over me.
 I don’t always have that either.

 My loss has given me grief.
 But also great gifts.
-Redefining what strength is happens to be one of those gifts.
+Redefining what strength happens to be one of those gifts.